-When we leave the EU we will need to convince the world that the United Kingdom is a serious player on the world stage.
+When we leave the EU we will need to convince the world that the United Kingdom is a serious player on the world stage to ward off any change in perception.
 We need to hit the ground running.

 This article was contributed to the UK Defence Journal by Geoffrey James Roach.

 Our allies and potential trading partners will want to see that the UK is serious about it’s desire to play a leading role, both politically and economically, in all regions of the world.
 We will need to retain and build on the goodwill that already exists in many regions and maintain and sustain our capabilities in the future.

 This article is about the UK’s ability to carry out Amphibious Operations in the 21st Century and how suggested and so far theoretical defence cuts impact our capabilities, is there a better way forward?

 The defence cuts take place.
 In addition to HMS Ocean, already gone, HMS Albion and HMS Bulwark are sold off.
 Effectively this removes all maintenance work normally undertaken by Devonport Dockyard and redundancies follow, adding to the problems faced by a city with some of the poorest wards in England.
 There are now no amphibious warships available so why keep the Bay class support ships so they are sold.
 This hits other ports such as Falmouth and redundancies follow.
 RFA crews?
 Next, with no landing ships what is the point of landing craft?
 Disposal which leads to the closure of RM Tamar with a knock on effect on local towns like Saltash and Torpoint.
 More job losses ensue.